333rd Field Artillery Regiment

 The 333rd Field Artillery Regiment is a regiment of the Field Artillery Branch of the United States Army.

 Part of the regiment's history can be traced to the 333rd Field Artillery Battalion, an African-American racially segregated United States Army unit during World War II.
 The battalion landed at Normandy in early July 1944 and saw continuous combat as corps artillery throughout the summer.
 Beginning in October 1944 it was located in Schoenberg, Belgium as part of the U.S. VIII Corps.
 The unit was partially overrun by Germans during the onset of the Battle of the Bulge on 17 December 1944.
-While most of the 333rd FA Battalion withdrew west towards Bastogne, in advance of the German assault, Service and C Batteries remained behind to cover the advance of the 106th Infantry Division.
+While most of the 333rd withdrew west towards Bastogne, in advance of the German assault, Service and C Batteries remained behind to cover the advance of the 106th Infantry Division.
 The two batteries suffered heavy casualties, and eleven men were massacred near the Belgian hamlet of Wereth.

-Batteries A, E, F, and G, all Target Acquisition sub-units, took part in the 1991 Gulf War respectively with the 1st Cavalry Division; the 210th Field Artillery Brigade; the 3rd Armored Division; and the 24th Infantry Division.
+History

+World War I

+The 333rd Field Artillery Regiment was originally constituted in the National Army on 5 August 1917 and assigned to the 86th Division.
+The regiment, less the 2nd Battalion, was organized from 25 to 29 August 1917 at Camp Grant, Illinois, while the 2nd Battalion was organized in September 1917 at Camp Grant.

+Interwar period

+The regiment arrived at the port of New York in January and February 1919 on various vessels and was demobilized on 23 January 1919 at Camp Grant.
+Pursuant to the National Defense Act of 1920 it was reconstituted in the Organized Reserve on 13 September 1929, assigned to the 86th Division, and allotted to the Sixth Corps Area.
+It was relieved from the 86th Division on 5 October 1929 and assigned to the 185th Field Artillery Brigade, XVI Corps.
+It was initiated (activated) in December 1930 with the entire regiment at Chicago, and was inactivated on 2 October 1937 by relief of personnel.
+The regiment conducted summer training at Camp McCoy, Wisconsin, and the primary ROTC "feeder" school for new Reserve lieutenants for the regiment was the University of Chicago.